Adaptations of The Chronicles of Narnia: Netflix

 On October 3, 2018, the C.S.
 Lewis Company announced that Netflix had acquired the rights to new film and television series adaptations of the Narnia books.
+According to Fortune, this was the first time that rights to the entire Narnia catalogue had been held by a single company.
+Entertainment One, which had acquired production rights to a fourth Narnia film, also joined the series.
+Mark Gordon, Douglas Gresham and Vincent Sieber will serve as executive producers.
 In December of that year, Magee confirmed via Twitter that he was not involved with the new productions.